DavidOsta/Simulink-Latency-Test/README.md

 # Latency Experiment
-Matlab script for testing latency between two simulink models in Prague and Boston.
+Matlab script for testing latency between two simulink models communicating to each other via UDP protocol.

- Script was tested only on windows machines, for the versions:
+ Script was tested only on windows machines, for the following versions:
-  * 2013B
+  * R2013B
-  * 2014B
+  * R2014B
-  * 2015B
+  * R2015B

 ## How to use it
-Script has GUI, you can run it buy command **main_GUI** or simply run script  **main_GUI.m**
+Run main script **main_GUI.m**

 You can select following parameters:
   * Ip address - ip address of remote machine